-Annually, on the first Friday in May, prekindergarten applications start and continue throughout the year.
+Annually, on the first Friday in May, pre-k applications start and continue throughout the year.
 Families choose the pre-k site that best suits their family's needs in the public or private setting.
 In June, staff review the applications during the last two days of school and again in early August.
-Families are notified and enrolled in prekindergarten throughout the summer.
+Families are notified and enrolled in pre-k throughout the summer.

-Per policy, HCPS will ensure that children from economically disadvantaged backgrounds, English Learners and students with developmental delays/disabilities are provided access to the program by utilizing an application process.
-The pre-k application is available in Spanish.
-It can be translated in any language to support ELL families.
+Per policy, HCPS will ensure that children from economically disadvantaged backgrounds, English Learners (EL) and students with developmental delays/disabilities are provided access to the program by utilizing an application process.
+The pre-k application is also available in Spanish.
+It can be translated in any language to support EL families.
 Infants and Toddlers staff and Child Find teams communicate pre-k information during IEP meetings and through parent trainings and newsletters.
-IEP teams will also collaborate with schools to invite representatives when prekindergarten placement is a consideration for a child's least restrictive environment.
+IEP teams will also collaborate with schools to invite representatives when pre-k placement is a consideration for a child's least restrictive environment.
 Families will complete the application with general information as well as income.